-Students in History 204 have to submit four (4) research journal entries describing their attempts to find useful primary and secondary sources in connection with their assigned Dickinson College graduating class.
+Students in History 204 have to submit three (3) research journal entries describing their attempts to find useful primary and secondary sources in connection with their assigned Dickinson College graduating class.
 Each student in the seminar will be assigned one graduating class from the period 1840 to 1880.
 Those mid-nineteenth century classes typically had a couple of dozen students, both graduates and some non-graduates, whose brief biographical summaries have been recorded in the 1905 Alumni Record edited by George L. Reed.
-Using that reference source as a starting point, students will try to find additional biographical information, student records and archival materials, relevant historic newspaper articles and sophisticated modern academic sources that can help propel them toward creating an engaging web-based exhibit for classroom teaching purposes.
+Using that reference source as a starting point, students will try to find revealing student records and archival materials, relevant historic newspaper articles and sophisticated modern academic sources that can help propel them toward creating an engaging web-based exhibit for classroom teaching purposes.

 - Leah Miller (History 204), Dead Ends and Red Herrings